Installations and Migrations

 Two of the most prominent reasons are as follow:

-• MySQL user account that Interspire Email Marketer is using does not have the permission to create table >> You need to grant Interspire Email Marketer full access to the database that is going to be used by Interspire Email Marketer
+• The MySQL user account that Interspire Email Marketer is using does not have the permission to create tables.
+You need to grant Interspire Email Marketer full access to the database that it is going.

-• innoDB is disabled in MySQL >> You need to enable innoDB for MySQL
+• InnoDB is disabled.
+You need to enable the InnoDB engine for MySQL

 Get a headstart

-Experience Success with Interspire Email Marketer
+Interspire Email Marketer